aws-samples/data-perimeter-policy-examples/service_control_policies/README.md

 * [Amazon CloudWatch Logs subscription filters](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/SubscriptionFilters.html): You can send CloudWatch Logs to cross-account destinations with the `PutSubscriptionFilter` API.
 * [AWS Glue Data Catalog](https://docs.aws.amazon.com/lake-formation/latest/dg/granting-catalog-perms-TBAC.html) databases: You can grant data catalog permissions to another account by using the AWS Lake Formation tag-based access control method with the `GrantPermissions` and `BatchGrantPermissions` APIs.
 * [Amazon AppStream 2.0 image](https://docs.aws.amazon.com/appstream2/latest/developerguide/administer-images.html#share-image-with-another-account): You can share an Amazon AppStream 2.0 image that you own with other accounts with the `UpdateImagePermissions` API.
+* [Amazon Macie member accounts](https://docs.aws.amazon.com/macie/latest/user/accounts-mgmt-invitations-administer.html): You can add member accounts to your Macie administrator account with the `CreateInvitations` API.
+* [AWS Security Hub member accounts](https://docs.aws.amazon.com/securityhub/latest/userguide/account-management-manual.html): You can create and invite a member to your Security Hub administrator account with the `CreateMembers` and `InviteMembers` APIs.
+* [Amazon GuardDuty member accounts](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_invitations.html): You can create and invite a member to your GuardDuty administrator account with the `CreateMembers` and `InviteMembers` APIs.
+* [AWS Audit Manager assessment framework shares](https://docs.aws.amazon.com/audit-manager/latest/userguide/share-custom-framework.html): You can create a share request for a custom framework in Audit Manager with the `StartAssessmentFrameworkShare` API.

 ### "Sid": "ProtectActionsNotSupportedByPrimaryDPControls"